Indian Naval Academy: Background

 The initial requirement for the site for the academy was at least 100 acre, in the vicinity of the sea or a large lake for basic seamanship.
 The site had to be in the proximity of a railhead, yet at some distance from the neighbouring towns.
 Another requirement was relative proximity to a naval base, as well as a bracing and moderate climate.
 The space requirement was later revised to consolidate training efforts in a single location for cost-effective operation.

 In 1979, the Government of India approved the development of a new campus for the Indian Naval Academy.
 The sites considered for the new Naval Academy were Aruvankadu near the Pykara Dam Lake in the Nilgiri Hills in the vicinity of Wellington Cantonment, a site near the Bhatghar Dam situated off the Pune-Kolhapur highway, Hesaraghatta Lake near Bangalore, Porbandar on the Saurashtra coast, Chengalpattu on the Tamil Nadu coast near Chennai and a, north of Kannur on the Kerala coast.
 The Government of Kerala was keen to host the academy in the state and offered the Navy 960 hectares at Ezhimala.
 It also offered essential infrastructure facilities like Ezhimala's water and electricity supply, approach roads and bridges, capital dredging of the Kavvayi backwaters (for basic rowing and small boat training), construction of a seawall to prevent erosion, as well as expansion of the nearest railway station at no cost to the navy.
 In 1982, the Central Government approved the construction of the academy at Ezhimala and granted the Kerala Government a soft, medium-term loan for acquiring the land from private owners and the resettlement of the evacuees.

-The first Commandant of the INA was Vice Admiral MP Muralidharan and the first Deputy Commandant was Rear Admiral Kapil Gupta.
+The first Commandant of the INA was Vice Admiral MP Muralidharan, and the first Deputy Commandant was Rear Admiral Kapil Gupta.

 Construction

 After delays in land acquisition, the foundation stone for the academy was laid by then prime minister Rajiv Gandhi on 17 January 1987.
 Soon after, in the wake of the 1991 India economic crisis, the central government was forced to cut back funding for the construction of the academy.
 Later, construction was stalled due to resulting from the land acquisition.
-Construction finally resumed 1997-98.
+Construction finally resumed in 1997-98.

 On 6 April 2005, the naval base depot INS Zamorin was commissioned as a part of Phase I of the academy by then Chief Minister of Kerala, Oommen Chandy.
 The Ezhimala site is located on a promontory that was the capital of the Mooshika kingdom, who were rivals and later allies of the Zamorin rulers of Kozhikode.
-The Zamorins had a strong fleet of warships under the stewardship of the Kunjali Marakkars which defeated the Portuguese in naval battles in the 16th century.
+The Zamorins had a strong fleet of warships under the stewardship of the Kunjali Marakkars, which defeated the Portuguese in naval battles in the 16th century.

 On 8 January 2009 the Indian Naval Academy, was inaugurated by then prime minister Manmohan Singh.
 Originally envisaged to cost ₹166 crore in 1987, the final project cost in 2009 was ₹721 crore.